|

 further, to the point where not only all oppressed

-We are reminded of a method we encountered of
+I'm reminded of a method I encountered of

 delineating “lesbian space” within novels about